 In 2018 Today Show anchor Megan Kelly was fired from NBC’s Today show.
 She hasn’t been on network TV since.

 Jimmy Kimmel went on a two month hiatus after videos of him in blackface resurfaced.
 Roseanne was fired from her own show after a racist tweet.

-On YouTube the rules of cancel culture are very different.
+On YouTube the rules of cancel culture for creators are very different.

 There are no network execs to fire a creator.

 Their fate is (almost) entirely in their audience’s hands.
 Their ability to withstand scandal comes down to how strong a connection they have with their audience.

 They’re in a very different position than their celebrity counterparts.
 They decide if AND when they want to come back.